Showing 238 results for your search phrase, organised below. Use the buttons to filter by content type.

 The answer to this question is a frustrating one for many clients, because the short answer is: “it depends!”
 Provided that you can satisfy the court that the marriage has irretrievably broken down, the process of obtaining a divorce is usually quite straightforward.
 In theory, a simple divorce could take just a couple of months. … Continued

-/the-trials-and-triumphs-of-school-summer-holidays/ - Divorce law in the news
+/how-long-does-it-take-to-get-a-divorce-in-the-uk/ - Divorce law in the news

 The last major reforms in UK divorce law took place almost 50 years ago, with the passing of the Matrimonial causes Act 1973.
 The slow pace of reform in the matrimonial sector has long been bemoaned by family solicitors, who are generally quick to point out that whilst divorce law has barely changed in the … Continued